Back

 • Minimum age of 18 years and above

-• Satisfactory completion of the equivalent of Australian Year 12 or higher.
+• Satisfactory completion of Year 10 or higher from applicant’s home country

 4. Applicants originating from student visa assessment levels 1 and 2 countries without the required IELTS, or equivalent score must undertake language, literacy, numeracy and digital (LLND) test.
 For further information on student visa assessment levels visit Department of Home Affairs’ website at www.homeaffairs.gov.au.